Opinion | The Khashoggi verdict is meant to provide a fig leaf. Democratic leaders shouldn’t take it.

 The supposed ruling by a court in Riyadh was utterly lacking in transparency.
 The identities of those convicted were not reported, nor was the crime they committed detailed.
-Two senior officials identified by a Saudi prosecutor as organizers of the 15-member hit team that assaulted Khashoggi inside the Saudi Consulate in Istanbul — deputy intelligence chief Ahmed al-Assiri, and Saud al-Qahtani, a senior adviser to Mohammed bin Salman — were cleared.
+Two senior officials identified by a Saudi prosecutor as organizers of the 15-member hit team that assaulted Khashoggi inside the Saudi Consulate in Istanbul — deputy intelligence chief Ahmed al-Assiri and Saud al-Qahtani, a senior adviser to Mohammed bin Salman — were cleared.
 It is not even clear that those convicted, who were said to have been sentenced to terms of between seven and 20 years, are actually imprisoned.

 Nearly two years after Khashoggi entered the Saudi Consulate in Istanbul on Oct.
 2, 2018, the location of his remains has not been disclosed to his fiancee.
 The manner of his death — suffocation, followed by dismemberment with a bone saw — is known only because of an investigation carried out by a United Nations rapporteur, Agnes Callamard, who was given access to Turkish surveillance recordings.
 Ms. Callamard reported that the murder was premeditated and that Mohammed bin Salman was culpable for it; the CIA concluded with “medium to high” certainty that the Saudi ruler ordered the hit.